unmtransinfo/TCRD/README.md

 TCRD is the central resource behind the
 [Illuminating the Druggable Genome Knowledge Management Center (IDG-KMC)](http://targetcentral.ws/KMC_TiD/).
-TCRD contains information about human targets, with special emphasis on four families of targets that are central to the NIH IDG initiative: GPCRs, kinases, ion channels and nuclear receptors.
+TCRD contains information about human targets, with special emphasis on three families of targets that are central to the NIH IDG initiative: GPCRs, kinases, ion channels.
 Olfactory GPCRs (oGPCRs) are treated as a separate family.
 The official public portal for IDG-KMC
 is: [Pharos](https://pharos.nih.gov/).